Skip to content

 Feature PDF DOCX

-Layout consistency Pixel-perfect everywhere Varies by viewer/printer
+Layout consistency Usually consistent; verify fonts and output Varies by viewer/printer

 Editability Limited Full